‘SNL’ Makes Light Of Lori Loughlin’s Possible Future In Jail

-Saturday Night Live has had a lot of fun making light of the ongoing college admissions scandal and this week’s episode was no different.
+Saturday Night Live has had a lot of fun making light of the ongoing college admissions scandal, and this week’s episode was no different.
 In an elaborate spoof, comedian Kate McKinnon portrays Lori Loughlin, who has been the face of the scandal.
-Loughlin and her designer husband Mossimo Giannulli have been accused of paying thousands of dollars to ensure their daughters were granted a place at the University of Southern California.
-They also reportedly presented their daughters as crew recruits, despite the fact that neither girl participated in the sport.
+Loughlin and her designer husband, Mossimo Giannulli, have been accused of paying thousands of dollars to ensure their daughters were granted a place at the University of Southern California.

+They also reportedly presented their daughters as rowing crew recruits, despite the fact that neither girl participated in the sport.
 The outlook is grim for the celebrity couple, with both of them facing possible jail time for their alleged involvement in the scheme.
-McKinnon gave viewers a comical depiction of what the actresses life in jail might look like, according to USA Today.
+McKinnon gave viewers a comical depiction of what the actress’s life in jail might look like, according to USA Today.

 Loughlin is one of the last celebrities most would imagine sitting in a jail cell.
 She is known for her role as Aunt Becky on Full House and its recent reboot Fuller House.
-Up until this point she’s had a squeaky clean reputation and has starred in dozens of family friendly Hallmark films.
-It’s safe to say that her reputation is now facing irreparable damage, and she will likely find it challenging to secure work in the future if she is not in fact in jail.
+Up until this point, she’s had a squeaky clean reputation and has starred in dozens of family friendly Hallmark films.
+It’s safe to say that her reputation is now facing irreparable damage, and she will likely find it challenging to secure work in the future if she is not, in fact, in jail.

 Another star makes a surprise cameo on "SNL" https://t.co/erTgE7Ldi2